BurntJannings/oss_boats/README.md

 #### Features
 - Buy and sell boats through the boat shops
-- Cash or gold may be used for payments
+- Cash or gold may be used for payments in the menu
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location
 - Blips can change color reflecting if shop is open, closed or job locked